 Rails and deck hardware perform specific functions.
-Do not use for securing fenders or mooring lines: these must be secured to the cleats.
-Make sure mooring lines are clear of rails or stanchion, or damage can result.
+Do not use for securing fenders or mooring lines; these must be secured to the cleats.
+Make sure mooring lines are clear of rails or stanchions, or damage can result.

-Some cleats are flush mount and must be raised prior to use.
+All the cleats are flush mount and must be raised prior to use.